 4. Set maximum time to respond to the inquiry

 Continuing from the previous point, it’s no use for you to set up a Contact Us page if you’re not going to take care of it properly.
 So, when you’ve received an inquiry from any of your contact line – either from email, phone, message, or chat, make sure to respond to it as soon as possible.
 Of course, sometimes you have other priorities other than responding to email.
-That’s why, setting up a maximum response time is important, especially if you have employees.
-Average response time from companies worldwide is 12 hours.
+That’s why, setting up maximum response time is important, especially if you have employees.
+The average response time from companies worldwide is 12 hours.
 If you want to give your customers a service better than average, then make it no more than 10 hours.

 5. Seek answer before someone questioning it